 top of page

-Taking Your Pets To Florida
+Taking Your Pets To Orlando

 We sure know the feeling of missing a pet while on vacation, but with just a little planning you can easily include your furry friend on your next Florida vacation!

-Many Central Florida area hotels welcome pets to stay with their owners, and if your travelling by road, the freeway and turnpike rest stops provide dog friendly areas, and for those travelling by plane, Orlando International Airport offers a private Bark/Park/Ride boarding and shuttle service.
+If your travelling by road, the freeway and turnpike rest stops provide dog friendly areas, and for those travelling by plane, Orlando International Airport offers a private Bark/Park/Ride boarding and shuttle service.

 Many Central Florida hotels and motels accept pets, they will usually charge a nightly fee per pet.

 If your staying at a Disney World resort you have a few options, dog owners can stay at select resort hotels where dogs are welcome to stay or you can board your cat or dog in the luxurious facilities at Disney's Best Friends Pet Care.
-Dogs can attend camp, play in the water park or just relax and watching a flat-screened TV in air-conditioned comfort.
-There are several large areas for owners to sit, relax and watch their dogs play.

 Service Animals Versus Companion Animals